Belize Marine Education & Conservation Project

 Day 6 - Departure or Leisure Weekend: For those only staying for 1-week, Saturday is the departure day from Placencia Airport back to Belize International Airport.
 For those staying longer, you can use the weekends to explore Belize.
 From ancient ruins and jungle expeditions to cultural or zip-lining tours; there’s something for everyone!
 (Activities will be at your own expense).
 You will then board the boat back to the island on Monday, well-rested after a great weekend.
 The itinerary will follow the same format with weekends off on the mainland, and the presentations will be new each week until the 5th week when the cycle repeats.

-Start Dates & Prices
+Durations & Prices

-To secure a place on this project a deposit of £195 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.
+To secure a place on this project, a deposit of $245 is required at the time of booking.
+The remaining balance is due 60 days before your start date.

 Duration Price